dmstern/likers-blocker/README.md

 ![Logo](assets/icon128.png)

-A browser extension to block all visible likers (and optionally all retweeters) of a tweet on Twitter.
+A browser extension to block likers, retweeters, list members and Twitter ads and share your block lists with others.

 ![Preview](screenshots/preview2-medium.png)